Synthesizing efficient circuits for Hamiltonian simulation: Results

-Previously, we provided an analysis of the circuits for cases where many of the Hamiltonian coefficients are chosen to follow regular patterns and see that the costs of the simulation can be reduced through the use of these techniques.
+\paragraph{Overlap on 1 qubit : } Previously, we provided an analysis of the circuits for cases where many of the Hamiltonian coefficients are chosen to follow regular patterns and see that the costs of the simulation can be reduced through the use of these techniques.
 Here we provide a more aggressive strategy wherein we combine multiple commuting terms together and find particular combinations of angles such that the simulation circuits are efficient.
-The results are summarized in Table~\ref{tab:comp}.
+The results are summarized in Table \ref{tab:comp}.
 We consider the case when there is overlap on 1 qubit.
 We can have the following sets of commuting Paulis.

 Without loss of generality, we assume that the leftmost operator acts on qubit $q_1$, next one on $q_2$ and so on - rightmost one acts on qubit $q_7$.
 We denote a state vector as $\ket{Q_1vQ_2}$ where $Q_1=\ket{q_1q_2q_3}$, $Q_2=\ket{q_5q_6q_7}$ and $v,q_1,\ldots,q_7\in\{0,1\}$.
 We can have the following Hamiltonian terms, expressed as sums of commuting Paulis from the above two sets.